katharostech/tutorials/content/terraform-arm.md

 After we have included our provider we tell Terraform to create a resource of type `aws_instance` with the name `web`.
 We also tell it the VM image ID ( AMI ) to use and the instance type.
 With the instance type, `a1` means that it is one of Amazon's ARM instances and `medium` is the size of instance.

 We can add as many of these resources as we want and Terraform will create them automatically on the AWS cloud.
-For now we will leave it at one server and we wil add another one later.
+For now we will leave it at one server and we Will add another one later.

-## Applying The Terraform Config
+# Applying The Terraform Config

 Now that we have our config written we need to apply the config to make Terraform actually do something!

-### Provide Credentials
+## Provide Credentials

-The first step will be to set the AWS environment variables that are required for the Terraform AWS provider to make changes to your cloud.
+The first step will be to set the environment variables that the AWS provider will use to authenticate.

 ```
 $ export AWS_ACCESS_KEY_ID="anaccesskey"